Are VPNs Legal to Use? (Hint: It Depends Where You Are)

 United Arab Emirates (UAE)

-The UAE condemns the use of VPNs for illegal activities, but VPN use doesn’t appear to be illegal in UAE.
-However, certain VPN providers could be blocked.
+The UAE condemns the use of VPNs for illegal activities, but VPN use doesn’t appear to be illegal in the UAE.
+However, certain VPN providers could be blocked so you'll have to find a government-approved service.

 Keep in mind that rules and laws are constantly changing in different countries.
 If you’re a frequent traveler, it likely makes sense to research technology laws for foreign countries before you visit them.